fahim-nion/projects-of-html-css/README.md

-## MERN

-# HTML & CSS Webpages Repository
+# MERN Learning Repository

-Welcome to the **HTML & CSS Webpages Repository**!
-This repository contains a collection of projects, templates, and code snippets created using **HTML** and **CSS**.
+Welcome to the **MERN Learning Repository**!
+This repository contains a collection of projects, templates, and code snippets created using **Mern Technologies**.
 It serves as a resource hub for building modern, responsive, and visually appealing webpages.

 ---